netdata/netdata/docs/glossary.md

 If you're here looking for the definition of a term you heard elsewhere in our community or products, or if you just want to learn Netdata from the ground up, you've come to the right page.

-Use the alphabites list below to find the answer to your single-term questions, and click the bolded list items to explore more on the topics!
+Use the alphabatized list below to find the answer to your single-term questions, and click the bolded list items to explore more on the topics!
 We'll be sure to keep constantly updating this list, so if you hear a word that you would like for us to cover, just let us know or submit a request!

 [A](#a) | [B](#b) | [C](#c) | [D](#d)| [E](#e) | [F](#f) | [G](#g) | [H](#h) | [I](#i) | [J](#j) | [K](#k) | [L](#l) | [M](#m) | [N](#n) | [O](#o) | [P](#p)
 | [Q](#q) | [R](#r) | [S](#s) | [T](#t) | [U](#u) | [V](#v) | [W](#w) | [X](#x) | [Y](#y) | [Z](#Z)